BraedonWooding/Quaint/README.md

 The uml is here; [UML](Quaint.pdf) (it's quite large).

 But a simpler uml is below, this overly trivialises certain relationships but is a rough grasp at how everything relates to each other.
+It was drawn by a fellow course admin Nick Patrikeos.

 ![simplified version of the UML diagram](QuaintSimple.png)